jefferis/cmtk/core/README.txt

 MacOS-X
 -------

-- Compilers on MacOS cannot build CMTK with shared libraries and OpenMP support enabled at the same time.
+- XCode gcc compiler on MacOS cannot build CMTK with OpenMP support enabled at the same time.
 This is due to an Apple bug and has nothing to do with CMTK per se.

   http://www.nitrc.org/tracker/index.php?func=detail&aid=5451&group_id=212&atid=877

-  Workaround: build CMTK with static libraries.
+  Workaround: use MacPorts gcc compiler.

 - Code coverage tests are only supported with gcc compiler and SDK 10.6.
 Older